MathyouMB/Shoptography/README.md

 ## ✏️ Documentation

-In addition to this readme, I have documented this project through inline comments and through GraphQL View Documentation.
+In addition to this readme, I have documented this project through inline comments and GraphQL client documentation.

 <img src="/assets/documentation/screen_docs.png" width="500px">

 ## 🧪 Testing

-Several rspec tests have been written for this project including tests for:
+Several rspec tests have been written for this project, including tests for:
 * Model Validation
 * GraphQL Queries
 * GraphQL mutations